 Food was expensive in 1914 and some working class families sat down to tea of a plate of potatoes and malnutrition was common among poor children.
 Food was also expensive.
 In 1914 a working class family spent about 60% of their income on food.
-Moreover sweets were a luxury in 1914.
-However for those who could afford it new types of biscuit were available.
+Moreover, sweets were a luxury in 1914.
+However, for those who could afford it, new types of biscuits were available.
 The Digestive was invented in 1892.
 Custard creams were invented in 1908 and Bourbons were invented in 1910.

 Transport in 1914

 In 1914 railways were the main form of overland transport.
 Cars were very rare although number plates were introduced in 1903.
 The same year a 20 MPH speed limit was introduced.
 Most towns had electric trams.
 In many towns by 1914 there were also motor buses.

 Working Class Leisure in 1914